 If your property qualifies for an exemption, you must provide a notice to the tenant(s) of that fact that the property is exempt, using specific statutory language.
 This can be a stand-alone document, lease addendum, or incorporated into a new lease, all depending on when the tenancy started.

-What If You Already Have Local Rent Control:
+What If You Already Have Local Rent Control?

 If your property is in a location with local rent control already in-place (i.e. Los Angeles, Santa Monica, San Francisco, etc.), those ordinances will remain and the ‘more-tenant-friendly’ law will likely apply in any conflicts between this state law and your local law.
 Local rent-control can be far more restrictive than this new statewide law – landlords in jurisdictions with local rent control should consult local counsel.

 Author Devin R. Lucas is a Real Estate Attorney, Broker and REALTOR®, specializing in Newport Beach, Costa Mesa and Orange County coastal communities, serving individual and investors in residential real estate.
 Mr. Lucas is a property owner, landlord and operates a small, local, property management business.

 Lucas Real Estate